Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Matrix Keypad.rst

     keypad.setDebounceTime(50)

-In the "while" loop, use the function key= keypad.getKey () to read the keyboard constantly.
+In the "while" loop, use the function key= keypad. **getKey** () to read the keyboard constantly.
 If there is a key pressed, its key code will be stored in the variable "key", and then be displayed.

 .. literalinclude:: ../../../freenove_Kit/Code/Python_GPIOZero_Code/22.1.1_MatrixKeypad/MatrixKeypad.py
     :linenos: